heilerich/LLMPatchbay2Dockerized/README.md

 Then open http://127.0.0.1:3036/Frontend/index.html in your browser.

-⚠️ Beware: All data is lost when the container is restarted.
+⚠️ Beware: All data are lost when the container is restarted.